opendocsg/opendoc-supreme-court-practice-directions-2021/PART-11-Conduct of Court Proceedings.md

 (3) In addition to any provisions in the Rules of Court or other written law, and subject to any further directions made by the Court, the Registrar hereby directs that appeals to the General Division from the Employment Claims Tribunal shall be heard in open Court.

-## 84. Civil appeals before the General Division from tribunal or person under Order 55 of the Rules of Court

 (1) Order 55, Rule 6(4) of the Rules of Court states that it is the appellant's duty to apply to the Judge or other person presiding at the proceedings in which the decision appealed against was given, for the signed copy of any note made by him of the proceedings and to furnish that copy for the use of the Court.
 For the avoidance of doubt, the onus is on the appellant to file a record of proceedings, comprising the signed copy of the notes of proceedings, and any further grounds of decision, in the General Division.

 (2) The appellant and the respondent are to tender one hard copy of the notes of proceedings, grounds of decision and any skeletal arguments or bundles of authorities to be relied upon to the Legal Registry of the Supreme Court not less than 5 working days before the hearing of the appeal, to assist the Judge hearing the appeal.

 (3) No affidavits shall be filed in respect of the appeal without the leave of court.

-## 84A.
-Whether an appeal to the Appellate Division is to be heard by 2 or 3 Judges

 (1) The time for an appellant to ﬁle the record of appeal, the Case and the core bundle of documents for hearing before the Appellate Division is 2 months after the service of the notice mentioned in Order 56A, Rule 7(3) of the Rules of Court where the appeal is to be heard by a 3 Judge Court, and one month after the service of that notice where the appeal is to be heard by a 2 Judge Court.